-Ask your guests to review their rental agreement – this is the key in protecting your property!
+Ask your guests to review their rental agreement – this is the key to protecting your property!
 Once they have signed the agreement, they have accepted all the conditions.
 The agreement should include all the appropriate information such as the guests’ names, check-in times, the rules of your apartment, and what you expect from your guests.
 Remember, the more information you present at this point, the better!

 Besides setting clear terms, make sure that the guests’ contact details and their credit card details match the information you received from them.
-Let’s say Mr B. Smith is renting your property and a payment from email@example.com is taken, be careful and ask questions as this could potentially be dishonest!
+Let’s say Mr. B. Smith is renting your property and a payment from firstname.lastname@example.org is taken, be careful and ask questions as this could potentially be dishonest!
 You can also go one step further and check their Facebook, LinkedIn or other social media profiles to be 100% sure about who you are about to let into your home.

 For example, in case of fraudulent payment, it can take the real cardholder several weeks to find out that their credit card was misused.
 Due to this fact, chargebacks can happen even after your guests check out!
-Ask your guests for an additional proof of identification such as a driver’s license.
+Ask your guests for additional proof of identification such as a driver’s license.
 Personal check-ins are also a good way to avoid chargebacks!

 Keeping your terms clear will make you and your property safer and more protected from damages!
 Additionally, asking for a deposit will certainly make your guests feel more responsible.
 Let them know about how and when you plan to reimburse them and clarify the circumstances under which the deposit will not be returned in the rental agreement!

 After you’ve checked your potential guests’ profiles, description and photos, go through the reviews from their previous hosts as well!
 This will give you an idea of what you should expect and if they are suitable guests for your home.